 Socioeconomic Status of Parents.
 SES is the variable most frequently studied in this set.
 It is measured in several ways for example, by occupational scales, by educational levels, or by more complex scales.
 Out of a total of 13 observations, SES is a significant predictor in 10.
-The exception is 3 observations from a study in Ecuador.19
+The exception is 3 observations from a study in Ecuador.

 Malnutrition and Health.
-Malnutrition, body weight or height20 and health are significant predictors of standard scores in 8 of 11 cases, a surprisingly consistent finding across studies.
+Malnutrition, body weight or height and health are significant predictors of standard scores in 8 of 11 cases, a surprisingly consistent finding across studies.
 The finding provides strong support for experiments to raise health levels as a form of educational investment.
-Nutrition or health are highly correlated with SES and thus it is uncertain in those studies where nutrition and health are measured and SES is not, whether these variables are important on their own, or only an indicator of the economic status of families.
+Nutrition and health are highly correlated with SES and thus it is uncertain in those studies where nutrition and health are measured and SES is not, whether these variables are important on their own, or only an indicator of the economic status of families.

 Repetition of Grade.
 Repetition has been studied in the three regions and showed that the more repeating a student did, the lower the score, in 7 observations out of 8.
 Repeating could be a proxy of student ability or teacher perception.
-Repeating could also be classified as a school attribute.21
+Repeating could also be classified as a school attribute.

 Television Outside School.
-All 5 observations in the Latin American region on the effects of access to TV on achievement gave significant
+All 5 observations in the Latin American region on the effects of access to TV on achievement gave significant results.
+However, results are not consistent with those obtained from other studies.
+Again, this variable may be a proxy for SES in developing countries.

-19 Separate equations, however, were computed for each of six different types of schools (public urban, public rural, county urban, county rural, private religious, private other), so parts of the SES are controlled in the design of the equations.
+Separate equations, however, were computed for each of six different types of schools (public urban, public rural, county urban, county rural, private religious, private other), so parts of the SES are controlled in the design of the equations.

-20 Measured as deviations from weight or height tables by sex and age.
+Measured as deviations from weight or height tables by sex and age.

-21 Repeating may be studied as an output as well as a determinant.
+Repeating may be studied as an output as well as a determinant.